All Episodes

 They have a tendency to bring with them habits, lifestyles of wherever they came from.

-Some of them tend to bring Things like plants, not indigenous to the desert southwest in the earlier days.
+Some of them tend to bring things like plants not indigenous to the desert southwest in the earlier days.

-If you had sinus problems or asthma, or allergy-related conditions, you were advised to move to Arizona.
+If you had sinus problems or asthma or allergy-related conditions, you were advised to move to Arizona.

 Now, even if you've never had sinus problems, allergies, asthma, people develop them when they move here.

-I think that it's greatly due to the fact that we have far too many people in this area, which, ecologically, was never designed to support the mass population.
+I think that it's greatly due to the fact that we have far too many people in this area, which ecologically was never designed to support the mass population.

-Uh, we've covered much of the desert with concrete, so it's hotter, more humid.
+We've covered much of the desert with concrete, so it's hotter, more humid.

 We've altered our weather here.